 With high rental prices, property prices and mortgage rates, many young adults are feeling the pressure of buying now or relying on assistance from family members.
 Millennial homeownership trails behind other generations.
 36% of millennials who have recently purchased a home say they bought a home earlier than they intended because they wanted to lock in a lower mortgage rate, according to a new survey from LendingTree.
 Some REALTORS® are even reporting more and more parents buying homes for their kids.

 Familial assistance is becoming more prevalent now than ever, especially because real estate is deemed as a hedge against inflation.
 Another hedge that is being considered are cryptocurrencies and we are seeing increasing growth in real estate markets both nationally and locally.
 Last month, a real estate investment platform based on blockchain called Parcl raised $7.5M in new funding to boost real estate partnerships.

 Parcl lets users invest in a digital square foot of real estate in lucrative neighborhoods.
 It is a digital real estate protocol built on the Solana blockchain, which specifically hosts decentralized and scalable applications.

-On Thursday, June 30, GTR will host its second crypto class called ACE Crypto.
-In this class, you will learn the fundamentals of how cryptocurrency works, the benefits to customers and how REALTORS® can integrate the technology into their business.
 I invite you to challenge your skillset and gain an understanding of this digital arena that will set you up as an industry expert.